Arthur Keith: Racial views

 In conjunction with his Eurocentric view on human evolution in Europe as being separate from Africa, Keith shared scientific racist views with a number of other intellectuals and writers during the 1920s, often based on Galtonism and the belief that opposition to cross-breeding in animals could be applied to miscegenation.
 In 1931, with John Walter Gregory, he delivered the annual Conway Hall lecture entitled "Race as a Political Factor".
 The lecture contained as its abstract: The three primary racial groups within the human species are the Caucasian, mongoloid and negroid.
 From analogy with cross-breeding in animals and plants, and from experience of human cross-breeding, it can be asserted that inter-marriage between members of the three groups produces inferior progeny.
 Hence racial segregation is to be recommended.
 However, the different races can still assist, and co-operate with, each other, in the interests of peace and harmony.

 Piltdown Man hoax

 Keith was a strong proponent of the Piltdown Man.
 Piltdown: A Scientific Forgery, written by the anthropologist Frank Spencer after completing the research of Ian Langham (an Australian historian of science who suspected Keith, and died in 1984), explored the link between Keith and Charles Dawson and suggested it was Keith who prepared the fake specimens for Dawson to plant.
 Phillip Tobias details the history of the investigation of the hoax, dismissing other theories, and listing inconsistencies in Keith's statements and actions.
-While Martin Hinton was also susptected more recent evidence and scholarly consensus now point to Charles Dawson as having likely perpetrated the hoax on his own.
+While Martin Hinton was also suspected more recent evidence and scholarly consensus now point to Charles Dawson as having likely perpetrated the hoax on his own.